ewernqvi/mvc_rest_demo/README.md

 Please note that windows user shall install the [cygwin package](http://www.cygwin.com/setup-x86_64.exe) since curl in native windows and json input do not work without escaping all "-signs

+As an alternative to installing cygwin you can skip curl and utilize the [Postman](https://chrome.google.com/webstore/detail/postman-rest-client/fdmmgilgnpjigdojojpjoooidkmcomcm) Chrome plugin.

 ## Installation
 To get the server to run on your local system you must install some dependencies